P17205595/MaowsAdventure/README.md

 - ALL ASSETS IN THE ASSET FOLDER ARE NOT MINE.
 I must NOT be given credit for anything in the Assets folder.
 All assets used in the project were made available for free in the Unity Asset Store by creators.
 - [Item pickup sound is ROYALTY FREE and available here.](https://youtu.be/PLpv92m_SYc)
+- The "Underwater" script is from the Standard Assets folder.
+All other scripts were created by me.

 ## Further Notes